 Articles on this site may include embedded content (e.g. videos, images, articles, etc.).
 Embedded content from other websites behaves in the exact same way as if the visitor has visited the other website.

-We use Google Analytics to provide our website’s statistical analysis.
-We configure Google Analytics to record your visit with anonymised IP addresses, which allows us to monitor website usage without collecting unnecessary personal information.
+We use Google Analytics and Clicky to provide our website’s statistical analysis.
+We configure Google Analytics and Clicky to record your visit with anonymised IP addresses, which allows us to monitor website usage without collecting unnecessary personal information.
 Analytics reporting is used in aggregate terms, meaning that we study trends across all users, not individual, identifiable users.

 We do not sell any personal data that may be collected on this website.